TinTin-25/homad-theme-review/README.md

 The snippet reads the `checkout` object and fires `fbq('track', 'Purchase')` and `ttq.track('Purchase')` once the order status page loads.

+## Checkout payment info tracking

+To track when a customer submits their payment details, include `snippets/checkout-paymentinfo-tracking.liquid` in your checkout code.
+Paste it into the **Additional scripts** box or, for Shopify Plus stores, add it to `checkout.liquid`.
+The snippet fires `fbq('track', 'AddPaymentInfo')` and `ttq.track('AddPaymentInfo')` when the payment method form is submitted.

 ## Debugging

 Add `debug=true` to the page URL to enable verbose console output from the pixel